CMS has released the pre-publication version of the Inpatient Prospective Payment System (IPPS) final rule this week.

 Here’s how the 2017 IPPS Final Rule will impact your hospital and how to prepare.

-In a previous blog we reviewed, in detail, the 2016 requirements.
-Here we contrast the requirements for 2016 to the final changes for 2017.
+In a previous blog, we reviewed the 2016 requirements in detail.
+Here, we contrast the requirements for 2016 to the final changes for 2017.
 Please note that CMS has stated that these requirements will be in effect for 2017 and 2018.

 2016 IQR ECQM Requirements: